huancung/Spiral/DESIGN.md

 There were a few things to keep in mind when designing this application.
 * Future implementations will draw additional shapes
 * Future implementation to output as SVG
+* Future implementation will draw different shapes

 Keeping these things in mind I decided to implement the application with a 2d char array as the "canvas" that will store the shape.
 I chose the array because it's essentially a matrix with built in coordinates and in the future can help faciilitate SVG output because SVG's use coordinates/points to draw shapes.
 In the current implementation we only need to store ascii characters for console output.

-After studying the examples supplied with the example I was able to figure out a pattern that facilitates drawing the spiral shape.
 In the future different shapes will require different draw algorithm but the shapes can still be stored in the array.

+After studying the examples supplied, I was able to figure out a pattern that facilitates drawing the spiral shape.
 The pattern is that every edge is one character length shorter than the previous edge.
 Also the drawing of the edges happen in a particular order (top, left, bottom, and right).
 The algorithm populates the array drawing edges following the predescribed order, decrementing the length at direction changes and continue drawing until side length 0 is reached.

 ```sh
 Using the spiral 17 example